-Our aim is to introduce a completely new field of research – interweavings of theatre cultures in terms of globalization today and in the past.
-Such processes of interweaving can be traced back to the middle of the 19th century.
-But today they have become conspicuous particularly in the international composition of theatre, opera, and dance ensembles as well as in the collaboration of artists from different cultures in productions.
-Most notably, interweaving can be recognized in the international theatre festivals: spread all over the world, they bring together productions from different parts of the world and present them to culturally diverse audiences.
+Processes of interweaving have a long history and can be found in and between different cultures.
+Today they have become discernable particularly in the international composition of theatre, opera, and dance ensembles as well as in the collaborations of artists from different cultures.
+Most notably, interweaving can be recognized in international theatre festivals: a worldwide phenomenon, they bring together productions from different parts of the world and present them to culturally diverse audiences.

 All over the world, more and more new forms and types of interweaving are currently coming into being.
 While some of these interweaving practices make it explicit that a diversity of strands are being intertwined, others tap into the notion of localization to an extent that the performance as a whole is barely recognisable as the result of interweaving and appears “local” through and through.
 With the establishment of this Research Center, it became possible for the first time to investigate these manifold and very specific dynamics of cultural processes by developing the guiding concept of “Verflechtungen von Theaterkulturen/Interweaving Performance Cultures” and to probe its scope and its productiveness.

 A significant point of departure was that these processes of interweaving inherently possess an explicitly political and social dimension—irrespective of the particular content or subject matter.
 Processes of interweaving can be detected where the contextualization, appropriation, or adaptation of theatrical elements comes to the fore.